 In the 1960s the CDF unveiled a $500 million citywide redevelopment program that included construction of commercial, office, and apartment buildings in the downtown ERIEVIEW project and renovation of the Univ.
 Circle-Hough area.
 In 1968 the foundation was essentially merged into the new GREATER CLEVELAND GROWTH ASSN., with foundation president George Grabner heading both organizations.

-Cleveland Development Foundation Records, WRHS.
+View finding aid for the Cleveland Development Foundation Records, WRHS.